Miller's Department Store: Knoxville flagship store

+From an advertisement in the 1902 University of Tennessee school annual yearbook, Miller's Department Store was operating contemporaneously at the location of "315, 317, and 319 Gay Street" in Knoxville.

-The original Miller, Inc. store in downtown Knoxville, erected in 1905, was a fixture of the shopping culture in the area, and a foundation of the downtown business district.
-The original location at 445 Gay Street is still known as the Miller's Building.
+The Miller, Inc. store in downtown Knoxville, erected in 1905, was a fixture of the shopping culture in the area, and a foundation of the downtown business district.
+The location at 445 Gay Street is still known as the Miller's Building.
 The building was constructed in the Edwardian style, and designed by Knoxville-based architect, R. F. Graf.
 A 1911 addition to the north was in the same style as the original building, but an expansion in 1935 was in the Art Deco style.
 In 1998, the building was restored, including the recreation of original details and return of the buildings to the earliest appearance of each of the three component sections.
 The building is currently home to the Knoxville Utilities Board.

 Miller's later moved to a building a few blocks west at 600 Henley Street, constructed about 1954, which had housed a Rich's store and eventually became a Hess's store.
 This mid-century modern building received a design award from the American Institute of Architects at the time it was built.
 It features structural glazed tile, polychrome glazed brick, undulating concrete canopies, and corner towers enclosed in glass.
 Like the Gay Street store it also had a tunnel which connected the store to its multi-level parking structure across Henley Street.
 The Henley Street building is currently used by the University of Tennessee for a conference center.
 While the parking structure was modified for the 1982 World's Fair and eventually leveled for the construction of the new Knoxville Convention Center, the tunnel still exists and is used for storage and access to the conference center's garbage disposal area.
 Former Knoxville councilman Don Ferguson has recently petitioned the university to allow the public to use the tunnel again.

 Like many department stores of the era, Miller's incorporated a restaurant, snack bar, and bakery counter.
 Miller's coconut cakes were very popular with patrons, and the recipe is still a highly sought-after item.

 Author James Agee described Miller's as a "profoundly matronly store" in his 1957 Pulitzer Prize-winning novel, A Death in the Family.
 Cormac McCarthy mentions the store in his 1979 novel, Suttree, describing it as a "perfumed and airconditioned sanctuary."